dotnet/docfx/Documentation/tutorial/howto_create_custom_template.md

   return model;
 }
 ```
-Compared with modifying `ManagedReference.html.primary.js` directely, you needn't worry about merging your customized template with DocFX's embedded templates when DocFX updates.
+Compared with modifying `ManagedReference.html.primary.js` directely, you needn't worry about merging your custom templates with DocFX's embedded templates when DocFX updates.